Dr. Smruthi Karthikeyan

 Affiliated Faculty- Biology and Biological Engineering (BBE)

-Cathryn Holmes
+Cate Holmes

 B.A.
 Molecular and Cell Biology, University of California, Berkeley